maxtue/ApartmentListings/README.md

 # ApartmentListings
-Scrape and analyse apartment listings for rent and sale from Germanys most popular housing website [Immobilienscout24.de](https://www.immobilienscout24.de/) with Python.
+Scrape and analyze apartment listings for rent and sale from Germanys most popular housing website [Immobilienscout24.de](https://www.immobilienscout24.de/) with Python.

 ## Motivation
 Get the Apartment listings for all of Germany.
 The scraper will go through every individual listing expose, exctract the most important parameters and store them in a .csv file.